nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 3. Select **Upload GitHub Repo**.

-4. In the Upload GitHub Repository dialog, for the GitHub repository provide **`https://github.com/shirolkar/MCW-Cognitive-services-and-deep-learning.git`**, and select **Import**.
+4. In the Upload GitHub Repository dialog, for the GitHub repository provide **`https://github.com/shirolkar/MCW-Cognitive-services-and-deep-learning.git`** (*note ignore the repo link shown in the below image, use the repo link shown here*) and select **Import**.
 Allow the import a few moments to complete, the dialog will dismiss once the import has completed.

 	<img src="images/az_nb_setup/01.png" width="70%" height="70%" title="Upload GitHub Repo">